Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 Now we’ll discuss four products that are commonly used to treat eyelid dermatitis.

-This product is a spray used to treat dry eyes and itchy, dry, or inflamed skin conditions.
+This product is a spray used to soothe dry eyes and itchy, dry, or inflamed skin conditions.
 The company states that the product effectively kills microorganisms, leading to decreased inflammation.
 It is comprised of a proprietary hypochlorous acid blend and is safe for use around your eyes.
 The product is also alcohol-free, fragrance-free, organic, vegan, and all-natural with no parabens, sulfates, or preservatives.

 This cream is designed to help relieve itchy, dry, and cracked skin.
 It utilizes a blend of multiple oils and rich nutrients to not only provide relief but also further moisturize your skin.
 It also prevents and eliminates scarring that may result from itching and irritation.
+If this is bothersome for you, though, you may want to stick to a simple oil, such as jojoba oil, for moisturizing.

 As with any medical problems, if you suspect that you are suffering from any of these conditions, please seek the consultation of a health professional to discuss your pertinent previous medical history and further discuss treatment methods.
 Do not use the information provided through this article or any other internet source to self-diagnose or self-treat.
 If at any point you notice your symptoms drastically worsen to any at-home remedy, immediately go to the nearest emergency department or healthcare office to receive an evaluation and treatment.